crischlr/RepData_PeerAssessment1/PA1_template.md

 These data have been collected during the months of October and November 2012 from an anonymous individual.

-The variables included in this dataset are:
+The variables included in this dataset:

 * steps: Number of steps taking in a 5-minute interval (missing values are coded as NA).
 * date: The date on which the measurement was taken in YYYY-MM-DD format.